Study in UK: Top Universities, Courses, Scholarships, Visa

 NB: Failure to submit any documents can be a reason for UK student visa rejection.

 Many universities in the UK have on-campus housing called Halls of Residence for international students.
 These provide a convenient and supportive place to live.
 Options range from shared dorm rooms to self-contained studio apartments.
-If you’re a student in the UK, the minimum cost for accommodation is £1,023 per month.
-This adds up to £9,207 for 9 months, as required by UK Visa and Immigration (UKVI).
-Typically, student accommodation costs around £150 per week.
-On top of rent, UKVI estimates you’ll need about £104 per week for other living expenses.
+If you’re a student in the UK, the minimum cost for accommodation is £1,136 per month.
+This adds up to £10,224 for 9 months, as required by UK Visa and Immigration (UKVI).

 Scholarships to Study in UK for International Students

 UK universities usually offer scholarships for every international student.
 It’s an automatic process and you don’t have to apply for the scholarships.
-However, the UK government also offer scholarships for international students.
+However, the UK government also offers scholarships for international students.

 • British Chevening Scholarships